book week concert

 According to Ms. Poulsen, when you teach these subjects in an integrated course, students are better able to make connections in a stronger way than students who learn through a more traditional approach.

-“Students make that connection right then and get deeper conceptual understanding and deeper pattern analysis where students can really see the logical ways that math fits together, explains the world, and creates patterns,” says Ms. Poulsen.
+“Students make that connection right then and get deeper conceptual understanding and deeper pattern analysis where students can really see the logical ways that math fits together, explains the world, and creates patterns,” said Ms. Poulsen.

 4. Social and emotional learning

 “There's a misconception that a school that has students who achieve academic excellence must be the opposite of a school that really focuses on social and emotional learning.
-And that schools that focus on social and emotional learning are not focused on academics,” says Ms. Poulsen.
+And that schools that focus on social and emotional learning are not focused on academics,” said Ms. Poulsen.

 These two fallacies couldn’t be further from the truth.